Create a Cisco Catalyst 8000V Device (Controller Mode)

 1. Sign into the Cisco vManage SD-WAN Controller.

-2. Locate the SD-WAN edge device in the controller and decommission the virtual device that is having an issue due to unexpected failure.
+2. Locate the SD-WAN edge device in the controller.

 3. On the Cisco vManage menu, select Configuration > Devices.

-4. For the logical device (including the UUID) that you are using for a new cloud-hosted instance, click and select Generate Bootstrap Configuration.
+4. Select the logical C8000V SD-WAN you are using for a new Network Edge device, click , and select Generate Bootstrap Configuration.

 The Generate Bootstrap Configuration box displays the bootstrap configuration, including the OTP token for the license, vBond address, UUID, and organization information.